French police clash with protesters over health pass requirement | DW | 31.07.2021

 New health passes will be required for citizens to travel and enter businesses, such as cafes, restaurants or hairdressers, as well as on trains or at fairs, beginning August 9 — pending Constitutional Council approval.
 Moreover, vaccination will become mandatory for certain professions.

 Protests, taking place for the third Saturday in a row, are being staged not only in Paris, but in more than 100 cities around the country, including Montpellier, Bordeaux, Marseille and Nice.
-In all, police expect as many as 160,000 protesters to turn out across the nation.
+An interior ministry official said over 200,000 people had demonstrated across France.

 As in other Western countries, demonstrations in France are populated by various stripes of anti-government protesters

-As elsewhere around the world, the majority of citizens favor the idea of a health pass, but a boisterous minority has nevertheless taken to the streets to voice anger at the plan under the banner of standing up for personal freedom.
+Opinion polls show that a majority of people in France favor the idea of a health pass, but some staunchly reject the measure, taking to the streets to voice anger at the plan.

 Previous protests have seen far-right marchers alongside "yellow vest" adherents and others who claim the pass will limit their freedom.
 One fixture at such rallies, Francois Asselineau, the leader of the fringe, anti-EU Popular Republican Union party, will not attend the protests as he has contracted COVID-19.